thymeleaf/thymeleaf-docs/docs/tutorials/extendingthymeleaf.md

    in which the processor being executed was actually matched.

     > The problem is that the same processor class can be included in several
-    > dialects executing at a time in the same template engine –probably with
+    > dialects executing at a time in the same template engine ---probably with
-    > different configurations–, but these dialects might use different prefixes.
+    > different configurations---, but these dialects might use different prefixes.
     > If so, how can we know the specific dialect for which the processor is
     > being executed?
 That is the info this `ProcessorMatchingContext` object
     > provides.